Bibliography of Ioan Couliano

 Couliano begins his work with the history of imagination, phantasy, or pneuma.
 He points out that an idea of imagination as an intermediary realm between soul and matter played an important role from Antiquity to the Renaissance.
 He traces the concept of pneuma back to Sicilian medical school of the sixth century B.C., specifically to Alcemaeon of Croton (early 5th century BC), but especially and even more so to Empedocles (c.
 494 – c.
 434 BC) (p.
 6).
 Its function was to provide a solution for a mind-body problem by positing an intermediary realm that is neither mind, nor matter, but a sphere of very thin, almost immaterial, matter, or (if one looks from the different direction) of a very condensed, partly materialized mind.

 From Sicilian medical writers this idea was adopted by Stoics and (to lesser extent) by Aristotle.
-From their it went to the second century physician Galen who, via Arab medicine, was finally reintroduced in Europe at the twelfth century.
+From there it went to the second century physician Galen who, via Arab medicine, was finally reintroduced in Europe at the twelfth century.
 Finally, European philosophers of the twelfth and thirteenth century combined Galen with Aristotle – a doctrine that was expressed by Bartholomaeus Anglicus (c.
 1203 – 1272) as well as other representatives of scholasticism, including Albert the Great, Roger Bacon, and Thomas Aquinas.

-For Renaissance philosophy, the pneuma constitutes a separate level of reality together with material reality and a world of abstract ideas.
+For Renaissance philosophy, the pneuma constitutes a separate level of reality together with material reality and the world of abstract ideas.
 This medium layer is filled with phantasms, reflections of thing in pneuma.
 This theory is quintessential for both magic and explanation of falling in love, erotic relationship.
 When a person falls in love, it means that a phantasm of a loved one possesses the lover, residing constantly within their imagination.
 Magic works in a similar manner filling in and controlling imaginations of single individuals or big groups of people.
 In this sense Renaissance magic was close to contemporary psychology, marketing, and PR that essentially utilizes very similar mechanisms.

 The big changes in Western culture happened during the Reformation.
 It effectively prohibited and suppressed imaginary thus leading to construction of a modern variant of Western collective psyche.
 On the one hand, it allowed to create modern science (as well as modern type of religiosity), but at the same time it leads to new types of psychological and political problems associated with Modernity.